 When we were settled here in 1997, Katherine’s intention was to draw a juniper/cedar tree every day, and perhaps in thirty years or so, record every one within the forty acres.
 That hasn’t happened, but a digital camera makes documenting the “cedars of Cedars” a spontaneous continuing activity.

-Enjoy this gallery of six selected at random from over 250 collected.
+Enjoy this slide show of juniper/cedars snags, and the gallery of six selected at random from over 250 collected.

 30048 North Road